voxpupuli/voxpupuli.github.io/_support/overlook.md

 ---

 Overlook sponsored the original community builds when packaging was closed.
-They are longtime Puppet experts and offer open source OpenPuppet support plans and custom development options.
+They are longtime Puppet experts and offer OpenPuppet support plans and custom development options.